The Wind in the Willows (1996 film): Plot

-Back in Toad Hall, Rat and Mole are evicted by the Weasels, who have taken Toad Hall for themselves.
-Rat and Mole tunnel under the castle to free Toad, but he is helped by the kind-hearted Jailer's daughter and her sardonic Tea Lady Aunt.
-Toad escapes, disguised as the latter.
-Having left Toad's wallet in his cell, Toad, Rat, and Mole board an Engine No. 592, which is coupled to four coaches and pulls out, thanks to the engine driver's help of letting them ride on the footplate.
+Back at Toad Hall, Rat and Mole are evicted by the Weasels, who have taken Toad Hall for themselves.
+They tunnel under the castle to free Toad, who is assisted by the jailer's daughter and her sardonic tea lady aunt.
+Toad, Rat, and Mole board Engine No. 592, thanks to the engine driver's help of letting them ride on the footplate.
 The police, who have stowed away on the carriages behind the engine, demand that the train be stopped by waving furiously at Ratty, Moley, and the driver on the engine, much to Toad's fearing terror.
-As the engine goes to see what the police want and tries to stop the train, Toad confesses the truth and begs the driver to help him evade his captors about arresting him for stealing motorcars.
+As the engine driver goes to see what the police want and tries to stop the train, Toad confesses the truth and begs the driver to help him evade his captors about arresting him for stealing motorcars.
 Feeling sympathetic of what Toad says is true, the driver agrees to help as the police shoot the paint on his engine.
 Angered, he tosses coal from his engine's tender at the police, but fails to dodge a mail catcher, which catches him and ends up holding him from his train.
-Toad takes control of the train by pulling the accelerator to speed the engine up, and as Mole accidentally uncouples the coaches, he and Rat are left far behind with the coaches as the police hit a tunnel and hold on for dear life, Toad eventually derails the engine, and having survived the accident from the wreckage of the engine, sets off again, but is abducted by the Weasels.
+Toad hijacks the train, and as Mole accidentally uncouples the coaches, he and Rat are left far behind with the coaches as the police hit a tunnel and hold on for dear life, Toad eventually derails the engine, and having survived the accident from the wreckage of the engine, sets off again, but is abducted by the Weasels.

-The full extent of the Weasel's plans are now revealed: they have built a dog-food factory over the remains of Mole's abode and are planning to blow up Toad Hall and build a slaughterhouse in its place, with which they will turn all of the peaceful Riverbankers into dog food.
+The full extent of the Weasels' plans are now revealed: they have built a dog-food factory over the remains of Mole's abode and are planning to blow up Toad Hall and build a slaughterhouse in its place, with which they will turn all of the peaceful Riverbankers into dog food.
 They have also damaged the area near to Badger's home, which provokes him into wanting revenge against them.
 Badger and Rat attempt to infiltrate Toad Hall disguised as weasels, but are discovered.
 Along with Toad, they are placed over the factory's mincing machine.
 The Chief, Clarence and Geoffrey return to Toad Hall to prepare the victory celebration, leaving St. John in charge of the machine.
 Mole, who has broken into the factory, disables the machine allowing Toad, Badger and Rat to escape.